daanblom/office/README.md

 ## Contributing

 PRs welcome!
-If you have other Office/document chores you’d like to automate (batch find/replace in DOCX, auto-export to PDF, etc.), open an issue or drop a script in a PR.
+If you have other Office/document chores you’d like to automate, open an issue or drop a script in a PR.

 ## License